 Both DSLRs and mirrorless cameras start around the $300-$400 range, but can go up over $6,000 for a pro-level DSLR and over $4,000 for a high-end mirrorless body, and that’s before you add the lens.
 These interchangeable-lens cameras typically offer stronger specs and faster operating speeds than their compact, fixed-lens counterparts.
-The bigger cameras also often have larger image sensors inside, which typically translates to better overall image quality, especially when you’re shooting in low-light.
+The bigger cameras also often have larger image sensors inside, which typically translates to better overall image quality, especially when you’re shooting in low light.

 Camera specs, explained

 You might also see ISO range listed with a camera.
-ISO is a measure of the device's sensitivity to light.
-One of the advantages of digital photography in general is that ISO can be adjusted on the fly, something you couldn't do with film.
-So when you're shopping, look for both the ISO range (the different levels you can pick) and the "native" or "base" ISO (the levels you can get without adding noise).
-While sky high ISO ranges are good marketing tools (some manufacturers push the number into the hundreds of thousands), you should note that the higher you push your ISO, the more digital noise you'll see in your photos.
+ISO is a measure of the device’s sensitivity to light.
+One of the advantages of digital photography in general is that you can adjust ISO on the fly, something you can’t do with film.

 So, a lens with a maximum aperture of f/1.4 will let in more light than a lens that can only open to f/2.
 Lenses that don’t zoom typically open wider than those that do, so you have to consider which is more important when buying a new lens.
 The f-number of your lens also has a huge effect on the amount of depth of field you get in a photo.
-The more wide open you shoot, the less depth of field you have and the more background blur you’ll see.
+The more wide-open you shoot, the less depth of field you have and the more background blur you’ll see.
 This is why portrait photographers typically use a very fast lens to isolate their subjects.

 Other buying tips

-If you really want to progress with your photography skills, then look for models that give you all the manual controls (over ISO, aperture size, and so on) that you’ll need.
+If you really want to progress with your photography skills, look for models that give you all the manual controls (for ISO, aperture size, and so on) that you’ll need.
 If you just want the best results from pointing the camera at something and hitting the shutter button, these manual controls aren’t as important.
 Plenty of cameras hit a sweet spot between quality auto modes and more granular control.
 Again, it’s something to look out for in reviews.

-Here’s another thing to bear in mind: Just because a camera is a few years old doesn’t mean it’s no good.
+Here’s another thing to bear in mind— just because a camera is a few years old doesn’t mean it’s no good.
 Modern-day digital cameras age much better than smartphones.
 By going for slightly dated hardware, you can save yourself some cash and still get a perfectly decent device.
 Look for refurbished or second-hand options to save even more money.

 That also means the money you’re spending is an investment, so factor that into your budgeting.
 Your camera of choice is going to be snapping away for years to come, so it might be worth spending a little extra at the beginning.
 Remember to add the cost of accessories, like bags and lenses, to the cost of the camera itself.